TuxVinyards/qqX/README.md

 ## Beta notes

-The scripts have been stable and polished since beta 12 and the installer has been tested on a variety of mainstream distros.
+The scripts are stable and the installer has been tested on a variety of mainstream distros.
 Feedback, positive or constructive, at <https://discord.gg/sNmz3uw>